Gain the required skills

 One of our expert clinical tutors, these are either Nurses or Doctors with an abundance of clinical and complex care experience and knowledge - so you'll be in great hands!
 Furthermore, we will let you know who is doing the training in advance, you can check out their skills and experience by finding them on our meet the team page.

-About Oral Hygiene Training
+Oral Care and Hygiene Training

 The course highlights the importance of Oral Health including how plaque causes dental disease, why teeth should be brushed, how to care for dentures and the link between oral health and general health.